radbirb/Short-FedoraKDE-Tips/README.md

 ``sudo dnf install akmod-nvidia  xorg-x11-drv-nvidia``

+or if you have a Kelper GPU (600/700 series)

+``sudo dnf install akmod-nvidia-470xx xorg-x11-drv-nvidia-470xx ``

 Reboot.

 CUDA drivers for people who need them: (an end user usually wouldn't really need them, so don't worry about just skipping this)

 `sudo dnf install xorg-x11-drv-nvidia-cuda`

+or if you want them for Kelper GPUs (600/700 series)

+``sudo dnf install xorg-x11-drv-nvidia-470xx-cuda``

-NOTE: I don't use Nvidia, nor am I very well versed in Nvidia on Linux, but the above should work for *most* people with 900+ series cards.
+NOTE: I don't use Nvidia, nor am I very well versed in Nvidia on Linux, but the above should work for *most* people.

 # Optional "debloating" steps:*
 The Fedora KDE spin is intentionally meant to ship with mostly *only* KDE software, and sometimes some of the stuff it ships is not needed by most, and is perfectly safe for removal.